Plant Identification Sheets

 Science Week - Electrocity Lego Workshop

 Year 3 and 4 used circuits to light up the buildings they had created using lego.
-The children particulary enjoyed completing the circuit which made the train move forwards and backwards.
+The children particularly enjoyed completing the circuit which made the train move forwards and backwards.

 Science Week - Lego workshop